micah-newsum/micah-newsum.github.io/README.md

 const animals: Animal[] = [new Dog(), new Cat()];
 animals.forEach(animal => animal.makeSound());
 ```
-Clients don't need to know how each `Animal` makes a sound, but that they're capable making a sound by calling `makeSound()`.
+Clients don't need to know how each `Animal` makes a sound, but simply that they're capable making a sound by calling `makeSound()`.
 In addition, each `makeSound()` implementation is decoupled from the parent class.

 #### Design Patterns
 ##### Strategy Pattern